Benguet

 Benguet (/bɛŋˈɡɛt/), officially the Province of Benguet (Probinsya ne Benguet; Probinsyan di Benguet; Luyag/Probinsia na Benguet; Probinsia ti Benguet; Lalawigan ng Benguet), is a landlocked province of the Philippines located in the southern tip of the Cordillera Administrative Region in the island of Luzon.
 Its capital is La Trinidad.

 The highland province is known as the Salad Bowl of the Philippines due to its huge production of upland vegetables.

-Situated within the interior of Benguet is the highly urbanized city of Baguio, which is administered independent from the province and also its largest city.
+Situated within the interior of Benguet is the highly urbanized city of Baguio, which is administered independent from the province and also its largest city and regional center of Cordillera Administrative Region.

+Etymology

+Hispanicized rendering of benget, Kankanaey word for "edge."
+This was the original name of the settlement at the edge of a swamp formed by the Balili River flooding the flat valley floor.

 History

 Early history

 The mountainous area now covered by Benguet is generally presumed to have been settled from at least the 14th century by tribes coming from the surrounding lowlands, lured by the abundance of natural resources such as gold, hides, and wax.
 Two of these groups, the Ibaloi and the Kankanaey, are dominant ethnolinguistic groups of the area.
 In the pre-conquest period, these tribes enjoyed flourishing trade with lowland groups immediately to their west and south, such as the Pangasinans.
 Governor Juan "Oraa" Cariño (1913–1918), one of Benguet’s governors, was the first Filipino governor.

 The Kankanaey occupied the northern highlands of the province, while the Ibaloy occupied the southern portion, while all Igorots practiced animism and ancestor worship.
 Rituals were proscribed by the priests, mambunong.
 The economy of the region was based on rice terraces, root crop swidden farming, livestock raising, hunting, foraging, plus the mining and trading of gold.
 These Igorot gold mines were located in Suyoc, Tabio, Acupan, and Antamok.
 Gold panning took place in placer deposits along the Agno River, the Bued River, the Suyoc River, and the Amburayan River.
 Gold was also mined from lode veins within andesite and diorite.
 Gold in Mankayan was associated with copper.
 Gold mining resulted in social stratification, with the upper class consisting of the mine owners, the baknang, followed by the gold workers, or abiteg, and then the bagaen, or slave class.
 These slaves were made up of war captives, and their children.
 Gold mines were inheritable kinship property, while original ownership was bestowed on those individuals discovering the gold location, and then developing the property.